Uganda Railway: Current status

 After independence, the railways in Kenya and Uganda fell into disrepair.
 In summer 2016, a reporter for The Economist magazine took the Lunatic Express from Nairobi to Mombasa.
-He found the railway to be in poor conditions, departing 7 hours late and taking 24 hours for the journey.
+He found the railway to be in poor condition, departing 7 hours late and taking 24 hours for the journey.
 The last metre-gauge train between Mombasa and Nairobi made its run on 28 April 2017.
 The line between Nairobi and Kisumu near the Kenya–Uganda border has been closed since 2012.

 From 2014 to 2016, the China Road and Bridge Corporation built the Mombasa–Nairobi Standard Gauge Railway (SGR) parallel to the original Uganda Railway.
 Passenger service on the SGR was inaugurated on 31 May 2017.
 The metre-gauge railway is still used to transport passengers between the new SGR Nairobi Terminus and the old metre-gauge train station in Nairobi city centre.

 Research has shown that expectations and hopes for the transformations that the Uganda railway would bring about are similar to contemporary visions about the changes that would happen once East Africa became connected to high-speed fibre-optic broadband.